 The Northern Territory Government and the Japanese Ministry of Agriculture Forestry and Fisheries moved an important step closer to an official Memorandum of Cooperation and to foster closer ties.

 Chief Minister to lead biggest ever trade delegation to China to help create jobs for the Territory

-Chief Minister Michael Gunner will lead an international trade, engagement and investment mission to Japan, Korea and China from Thursday, 27 October to 6 November.
+The Chief Minister will lead an international trade, engagement and investment mission to Japan, Korea and China from Thursday, 27 October to 6 November.